www.AntiqueTimeClocks.com

 Bundy Manufacturing Company No. 7 - The New Bundy (1898)

 This Bundy type was originally sold to the US Postal Service under a contract held by Bundy.
 This particular clock was probably the "commercial" version sold outside of the postal contract.
-The Bundy No. 7 is very scare.
+The Bundy No. 7 is very scarce.
 This clock has two individual doors as well as an alarm attachment which will ring a large bell behind the top bonnet at predetermined times.

 Bundy Manufacturing Company (1905)